Saleem Sarang: Activism

 Sarang leading Ulema's under the Nationalist Congress Party advocated for 5% reservations for Muslims in the Educational Sector.
 He met Ajit Pawar, Deputy Chief Minister of Maharashtra, and was assured of the same.
 He has also written a letter to Eknath Shinde, Chief Minister of Maharashtra.
 He also met Chhagan Bhujbal accompanied with Ulema Waqf Board delegation and requested for his support in 5% reservation for Muslims.
+Following this, BJP minister Nitesh Rane claimed that minorities won't be given any reservation under BJP's reign.
+Sarang took a dig, conveying how Rane attempted to create controversy around the upliftment of the community.

 In August 2024, he criticized Ramgiri Maharaj for his comments on Prophet Muhammad.
 He also demanded for the arrest of Ramgiri Maharaj.

+In March 2025, after major setback and defeat in the Municipal elections, Sarang questioned the party leadership and accountability; highlighting the internal politics present within the NCP.

+In May 2025, the Muslim Welfare Association proposed a demand of 10% reservation in MIDC.
+They sent out a letter to Devendra Fadnavis, Eknath Shinde and Ajit Pawar.
+The organisation believed that reserving land at MIDC will help improve the community's economic status.

+In November, 2025, Saleem Sarang and few other NCP members voiced up on the sidelining after the NCP star campaigners was released. he highlighted and alleged that the party was consciously marginalising leaders who upheld secular principles and spoke against polarisation.

+In January 2026, the Muslim Welfare Association chief Saleem Sarang stated that the Association would extend full support to those bringing up fundamental issues like education, reservation, upliftment of Muslims, Bahujan and marginalised communities.
+Sarang mentioned, "Education is the most powerful and effective means to bring society into the mainstream.
+Candidates who present concrete and result-oriented plans for quality education, youth's skill development and social empowerment will receive the active support of the Muslim Welfare Association."

+Sarang is actively working towards education and the challenges faced by students.
+He met Indresh Kumar, the senior promoter of Rashtriya Swayamsevak Sangh to discuss the same and to also spoke about bringing in social harmony, mutual trust to bring about development for all the social organisations collectively.

 The Muslim Leadership Summit 2024

 Sarang organised The Muslim Leadership Summit 2024 under the banner of Muslim Welfare Association on 27 July 2024 at Sahara Star Hotel, Mumbai which was presided by Maulana Tauqeer Raza Khan, founder of Ittehad-e-Millat Council and Maulana Sajjad Nomani, a member of All India Muslim Personal Law Board.
 It was attended by Abu Asim Azmi, Zeeshan Baba Siddique, Ziaur Rahman Barq, Amin Patel, Mufti Mohammed Ismail Abdul Khalique, Javed Ali Khan, Munna Khan, Aslam Shaikh, Nawab Malik and Abdur Rahman.